Schedule a free consultation

 If you have been arrested in the State of Texas for possession of synthetic marijuana, you could face life-altering consequences.
 Depending on the amount of the drug you possess, a conviction could cost you years of your life behind bars.

 An arrest for possession of synthetic marijuana doesn't always result in a conviction, however.
 In some cases, an experienced drug possession attorney may be able to have the charges reduced or even dismissed entirely.
-If you are facing possession of synthetic marijuana charges in the Houston, Texas area, contact the Doug Murphy Law Firm, P.C. to discuss your options right away.
+If you are facing possession of synthetic marijuana charges in the Houston, Texas area, contact the Murphy & McKinney Law Firm, P.C. to discuss your options right away.

 What Is Synthetic Marijuana?